T H E L A W O F F I C E OF

 - The University of Central Florida Alumni Association

-Lyman received his law degree in 2004 from Quinnipiac University School of Law in Hamden, Connecticut.
-Lyman is licensed to practice in the state courts of Florida and Connecticut, as well as the U.S. District Court for the Southern District of Florida.
+Lyman received his Juris Doctor in 2004 from Quinnipiac University School of Law in Hamden, Connecticut.
+Lyman is licensed to practice law in the state of Florida, including in the U.S. District Court for the Southern District of Florida.
 Lyman has received an "AV Preeminent" rating from Martindale Hubbel, which indicates the highest possible rating for legal ability and ethical standards as determined by his peers.

-Since starting his own practice in 2005, Lyman has been practicing law almost exclusively in the areas of real estate litigation and government and municipal law.
+Since 2005, Lyman has concentrated his practice in the areas of real estate litigation, civil/commercial litigation, and government and municipal law.
 Lyman has represented homeowners throughout South Florida in disputes with financial institutions, construction companies, other homeowners, tenants, condominium and homeowner associations, and government entities at all levels.
-Lyman has represented clients in the county and circuit courts of Florida, in mediation and arbitration tribunals, as well as before various county, city, and town commissions, including in matters involving code compliance, fine reduction, and nuisance abatement.
+Lyman has also represented individuals and various business entities in civil and commercial disputes arising out of contractual disputes and other business-related matters, including from initial pre-suit negotiations through trial and successful appeal.